jkanclerz/pickmeup-cqrs/README.md

 # PickMeUp!
-CQRS/ES Implementation Application
+CQRS Implementation Application

 This repository has been created to check, learn and code in CQRS/ES convention.

-Don't consider this as a "real" and correct CQRS/ES implementation also at this stage.
+Don't consider this as a "real" and correct CQRS implementation also at this stage.
 It's just my playground.